• Skip to primary navigation

 Conclusion:

-This circuit includes components like a solar panel, rechargeable battery, charge controller, inverter or driver circuit and LED lights all enclosed in a weatherproof housing.
+Furthermore, this circuit includes a solar panel, rechargeable battery, charge controller, driver circuit or inverter and LED lights.
+The design also keeps all the parts safe inside a weatherproof box.

 References: